suwuako/bombhook/README.md

 ## Contributors

-Programmers:

-Isaac
+Programming - Isaac

-Hamish
+Programming - Hamish

-Advisors:
+UX Dev - Alfie

-chocorho
+Advisor - chocorho

 ## Credits/Special Thanks
 Isaac for giving me the idea on how to handle repeated words and failed attempts